PrairieLearn/PrairieLearn/doc/faq.md

     ]
 ```

-Next, edit the assessment `pl-exp101/courseInstance/Fa17/assessments/final/infoAssessment.json` to add a section for `netid@illinois.edu`:
+Second, edit the assessment `pl-exp101/courseInstance/Fa17/assessments/final/infoAssessment.json` to add a section for `netid@illinois.edu`:
 ```
     "allowAccess": [
         {